 What Sony forgot to make clear at the announcement is that it's not really full backward support - but a kind of remake of the HD Remaster versions we've seen in the PlayStation 3 generation - consumers can not really run their PS2 titles on-PS4, But will be required to purchase old-fashioned titles that have been upgraded to 1080p and will be offered in the company's digital store - from 10 to 15 per game.

-This is not a typo - Sony Announced that it will sell selected titles that have already celebrated their 10th birthday and even 15 birthday for 10 to 15 dollars, even for players who have already purchased the same game in the past and have their original CD.
-There is no doubt that this is not a very fair or wise move on the part of the company, and we very much hope to see a "repentance" that will include lowering prices, as well as a free download offer (or at a very symbolic price) to all those who bought the same game at the beginning of the millennium.
+This is not a typo - Sony Has announced that it will sell selected titles that have already celebrated its tenth birthday and even its 15th birthday for $ 10 to $ 15, also to players who have already purchased the same game in the past and have in their hands its original disc.
+This is certainly not a particularly fair or wise move on the part of the company, and we very much hope to see a 'return in repentance' that will include a price reduction, as well as a free download offer (or at least at a very symbolic price) to anyone who purchased the same game at the turn of the millennium.

-A little bit of light from the company has been seen with regard to backward support in games from the PlayStation 3 era, support that will come from the PlayStation Now service for streaming games directly over the network.
-Sony withdrew from the intention to offer consumers the purchase and rental of each title separately at the price of a few dollars, And they declared That they will offer a new track of 'play-as-you-can' in all titles for 100 dollars for a year.
+We saw a small bright spot on the part of the company when it comes to backing up games from the PlayStation 3 era, support that is known to come from the PlayStation Now service for streaming games directly via the network.
+Sony withdrew from the intention to offer consumers the purchase and rental of each title separately for a price of a few dollars, And announced Because they will offer a new 'play-as-you-can' track in all the titles in the service for $ 100 for a year.